Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Setting and main result

 \subsection{Properties of the numerical scheme}

-First of all we state a result on the well-posedness of the numerical scheme. \begin{lemma} Under the hypothesis for Theorem \ref{theorem}, there exists a unique solution to the implicit upwind scheme \eqref{eq:scheme2} that is mass preserving and monotone, i.e. the solution remains positive for positive initial data. \end{lemma} This is a classical result and we refer to the monograph by Eymard, Gallouët and Herbin \cite{EymardGallouetHerbin00} for a detailed proof.
+First of all we state a result on the well-posedness of the numerical scheme. \begin{lemma} Under the hypothesis for Theorem \ref{theorem}, there exists a unique solution to the implicit upwind scheme \eqref{eq:scheme2} that is mass preserving and monotone, i.e. the solution remains positive for positive initial data. \end{lemma} This is a classical result and we refer to \cite[Theorem 4.1]{EymardGallouetHerbin00} for a detailed proof.

-Next in order we prove that the discretized versions of $\theta^0$ and $\nabla\cdot u$ are controlled by their continuous version.
-This will be of help later because we can get bounds independent of $h$ and $k$ by means of this result. \begin{lemma} The following estimates for the discretized quantities in terms of their continuous version hold,